fltt/make4java/README.md

 `RESOURCE_PLACEHOLDERS` is most useful when combined with the "library variables".

-For each external Java library, JAR archive or native library, the following four "library variables" are defined:
+For each external Java library, JAR archive, test suite or native library, the following four "library variables" are defined:

 * `<componentname>.version`, containing the version number of the library